 Provide Support & Encouragement

+Who knows, it could boil down to something so simple as a disabled veteran needing a ride to a local employment office and that could be the difference between them being unemployed or finding work.
 Even the smallest kind gestures can make a world of difference.
-We’ve seen a lot of positive results from nationwide initiatives that help veterans find work but we also need to think and act on a smaller and more local community scale if we are ever going to overcome elevated veteran unemployment rates.
+We’ve seen a lot of positive results from nationwide initiatives that help veterans find work, but we also need to think and act on a smaller and more local community scale if we are ever going to overcome elevated veteran unemployment rates.

 Funding Roadmap is an innovative, networked business planning and due diligence reporting system for funding professionals and entrepreneurs alike.
 It also includes a video pitching platform, a document repository and deal flow marketplace so entrepreneurs will have an online medium to brilliantly communicate all the essential data – along with their personal passion and commitment.